 - 2 tablespoons baking powder

-- 2 teaspoons salt
+- 2 teaspoons kosher salt

-- 1 cup butter or margarine
+- 1 cup unsalted butter

-- 1 cup cooked mashed sweet potato
+- 2 cups cooked sweet potato mashed and chilled

-- 1 cup buttermilk
+- 2/3 cup buttermilk

 - Preheat the oven to 450 degrees.
 Line a baking sheet with parchment paper.